 All students, including freshmen, can study abroad if they have completed one semester on campus at KU and have a minimum 2.5 GPA.
-For Exploratory Pathway students, study abroad early in your academic career can provide the experience and exposure necessary to help identify or eliminate major or minor possibilities.
+For Exploratory Advising students, study abroad early in your academic career can provide the experience and exposure necessary to help identify or eliminate major or minor possibilities.
 It's also a great way to connect to a community of peers early on in your KU experience.
-Winter break, spring break and summer are ideal times for Exploratory Pathway students to study abroad; recommended programs for students on the Health & Behavioral Sciences Pathway are listed at the end of this guide.
+Winter break, spring break and summer are ideal times for Exploratory Advising students to study abroad; recommended programs for students in Health & Behavioral Sciences Exploratory Advising are listed at the end of this guide.

 - The minimum eligibility requirements to study abroad are the completion of one semester on campus and a GPA of 2.5 or higher, so students can study abroad as early as winter break, spring break or summer of freshman year.
 Some programs may have additional eligibility requirements.

-- Several winter break, spring break and summer programs explore the Health & Behavioral Sciences Pathway.
+- Several winter break, spring break and summer programs explore Health & Behavioral Sciences.
 Some even fulfill KU Core requirements.
 Applications are due October 1st for winter and spring break programs, and March 1st for summer (internship deadlines are even earlier), so visit the Study Abroad Info Center early in the fall semester to learn more about your options.

 - Many KU study abroad programs fulfill Core Goal 4.2, so you might consider reserving that for your time abroad.

 - Scholarships are available for study abroad both through KU Study Abroad & Global Engagement and national organizations.
 Research your opportunities early.